 - (2) Crop Trust Foundation gGmbH is a charitable organization established in 2017 under German law with a registered office in Bonn, Germany.
 It is represented by the Crop Trust as the only shareholder, and by two Directors.
 The gGmbH pursues charitable purposes and has tax-privileged status.
 The purpose of the gGmbH is to support activities related to environmental protection, science and development cooperation.
 This purpose is achieved by fundraising activities to the exclusive benefit of the Crop Trust.
-The Crop Trust made a formation capital loan of USD 28k to the Crop Trust Foundation gGmbH in January 2017 and a further operational loan of USD 11K in May 2019.
-The loan is recorded as an account receivable by the Crop Trust as at 31 December 2019. - (3) Based on materiality considerations the Crop Trust is not preparing consolidated financial statements. - (4) Key Management personnel compensation

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Crop Trust.
+The Crop Trust made a formation capital contribution of USD 28K to the Crop Trust Foundation gGmbH in January 2017 and a further operational loan of USD 11K in May 2019.
+The capital contribution and the loan, totalling USD 39K is recorded as an account receivable by the Crop Trust as at 31 December 2021. - (3) Based on materiality considerations, the Crop Trust is not preparing consolidated financial statements. - (4) Key Management personnel compensation Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Crop Trust.
 The Crop Trust's "key management personnel" are members of the senior management team.